Great Barrier Reef Marine Conservation Volunteer Program in Australia - Cairns

 The Australia volunteer program orientation begins on the first Monday of every month and volunteers need to arrive in Cairns on the day before orientation.

 After you have registered for the program, please book your flights to arrive at the Cairns International Airport (CNS).
-Your airport arrival shuttle is included in your Program Fee.
-You can catch an Uber from the airport to the volunteer accommodation for approximately AU$15.
+You can catch an Uber from the airport to the volunteer accommodation for approximately AU$16.

 If you are travelling in Australia prior to your volunteer program, you will need to arrange your own transport to the accommodation in Cairns the day before your program orientation.